General Terms & Conditions of the Australian College of Midwives

 Conferences & events

 Membership fees are non-refundable.
-Membership is a contract under which the member agrees to pay ACM a full years’ fees in consideration for access to ACM’s member services and benefits.
+Membership is a contract under which the member agrees to pay ACM a full years’ fees in return for access to ACM’s member services and benefits.

 Stored credit cards and direct debit accounts